PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

     }
 \end{lstlisting} \

-Creation of polygons and the calculation of intersections are described in the according chapters.
+The creation of polygons and the calculation of intersections are described in the according chapters.

 ## Frontend Technologies
 \fancyfoot[L]{Ambrosch}